 Millennials are upending conventional wisdom for horticulture retailers and growers.
-Last year’s strategies are no longer as effective as they once were with baby boomers, making horticulture one of the fastest declining industries in the U.S..
-In order to remedy this decline, Lowes and Costa Farms (the largest producer of ornamental plants in the world) set out to change the way people think about the Indoor Plant Category.
-While Costa Farms and Lowes were no stranger to retail and product innovation, there was a recognized need to begin with a deeper engagement with the next generation of customers.
+Last year’s strategies are no longer as effective as they once were with Baby Boomers, making horticulture one of the fastest declining industries in the U.S..
+In order to remedy this decline, Lowe’s and Costa Farms (the largest producer of ornamental plants in the world) set out to change the way people think about the Indoor Plant Category.
+While Costa Farms and Lowe’s were no strangers to retail and product innovation, there was a recognized need to begin with a deeper engagement with the next generation of customers.
 Their objective was to create a new customer strategy, an innovation platform for growth, and a corresponding retail experience that would raise engagement and sales with current and future customers.

-Lowes and Costa Farms invited ALLOY to develop a customer strategy and retail experience that would grow their base and open new segments.
-Working closely with the executives and senior leaders, ALLOY began with a growth agenda that would unite the strengths of Lowes and Costa with the latent needs of new customers.
+Lowe’s and Costa Farms invited ALLOY to develop a customer strategy and retail experience that would grow their base and open new segments.
+Working closely with the executives and senior leaders, ALLOY began with a growth agenda that would unite the strengths of Lowe’s and Costa Farms with the latent needs of new customers.
 Because the indoor plant category offered very few industry studies, this would be their largest joint research and strategy effort.
 The project would deliver three major milestones:

 2. Customer Strategy to target and raise sales and engagement with these audiences

-Many times market researchers are too quick to design studies that generate short term sales insights, and miss out on opportunities to engage their customer long term.
+Many times market researchers are too quick to design studies that generate short term sales insights and miss out on opportunities to engage their customers long-term.
 This study deliberately began with social insights in order to gain a deeper understanding of the lifestyles of plant owners of all kinds.
 The research included both a quantitative and qualitative lens.
-The qualitative research included social listening, 24 in-home ethnographies and shop alongs across three key markets, as well as key stakeholder interviews at Costa Farms and Lowes.
+The qualitative research included social listening, 24 in-home ethnographies and shop alongs across three key markets, as well as key stakeholder interviews at Costa Farms and Lowe’s.
 The quantitative research included multiple surveys that represented a broad national view as well as a focused millennial perspective.
-From these insights, five new segments, a comprehensive customer strategy, and a new retail experience would emerge.
+From these insights, five new segments, a comprehensive customer strategy, and a new retail experience emerged.

-This mixture of social and market insights led to several eye opening views into the connections between people and their plants, and would later prove to be priceless insights for the design of a new retail experience.
-From family connections, to healthy living, to identities linked with exploration and beauty, it was clear that the Lowes approach to messaging and marketing was missing a huge opportunity to connect with the needs of these new emerging personas.
+This mixture of social and market insights led to several eye-opening views into the connections between people and their plants, and would later prove to be priceless insights for the design of a new retail experience.
+From family connections, to healthy living, to identities linked with exploration and beauty, it was clear that the Lowe’s approach to messaging and marketing was missing a huge opportunity to connect with the needs of these new emerging personas.
 Our research and strategy teams wasted no time in identifying the segments that showed the most promise for growth.
-We created full scale journey map strategies for each persona that identified the entrants and experiences throughout their journey that offered the most ownable positions and highest returns.
-These insights would also inform a simplified brand architecture that would match each segment to the new retail experience as well as new products and digital experiences.
-Each component of the customer strategy was supported by qualitative and quantitative research to give Lowes and Costa the confidence they needed to begin thinking differently about their customers and their retail offering.
+We created full-scale journey map strategies for each persona that identified the entrants and experiences throughout their journey that offered the most ownable positions and highest returns.
+These insights also informed a simplified brand architecture that matched each segment to the new retail experience as well as new products and digital experiences.
+Each component of the customer strategy was supported by qualitative and quantitative research to give Lowe’s and Costa Farms the confidence they needed to begin thinking differently about their customers and their retail offering.

 Innovation & Design Platforms:

-From insights gathering to strategy to execution, ALLOY collaborated closely with Costa and Lowes to deliver a bold new customer strategy and innovative retail experience.
-The research provided a customer strategy and framework for Lowes and Costa Farms to align and collaborate more closely.
-It makes sense that they also utilize the research insights to onboard new leaders and employees as well.
+From insights gathering, to strategy to execution, ALLOY collaborated closely with Costa Farms and Lowe’s to deliver a bold new customer strategy and innovative retail experience.
+The research provided a customer strategy and framework for Lowe’s and Costa Farms to align and collaborate more closely.
+It made sense that they also utilize the research insights to onboard new leaders and employees.
 In response to one of their largest threats, the innovation platform offered several ways to eliminate the fears of killing plants, and helped sell-in new product lines like WaterWick, a Costa Farms innovation that provides just the right amount of water.
 The new products and new retail pilot programs are showing very strong performances thus far and already beginning to change the way people think about indoor plants (Pilot is currently running in southeast markets).
-Finally, more indoor plant owners at Lowes can say they “Love where they live”!
+Finally, more indoor plant owners at Lowe’s can say they “Love where they live!”
 In addition, Costa Farms is in the process of implementing a number of other initiatives that resulted from our customer strategy and innovation platforms.